danktankk/Docs/SDRPP-server_more.md

 Copy code
 sudo systemctl status sdrpp.service
 6. Troubleshoot Common Issues
-RtApiPulse Connection Refused: If PulseAudio errors appear, ensure SDL_AUDIODRIVER is set to dummy in the environment variable to avoid audio requirements on the server.
+PulseAudio Connection Refused: Ensure SDL_AUDIODRIVER is set to dummy to avoid audio requirements on the server.
-Underflow Errors: Adjust the sample rate or bandwidth in the client settings if you're seeing buffer underflows.
+Buffer Underflows: Adjust the sample rate or bandwidth settings in the client if you see buffer underflows.
 Invalid Command Errors: These may result from unsupported commands but are usually harmless.
 7. Verify and Test
 Connect with SDR++ Client: Open SDR++ on a client machine, connect to the server IP (e.g., 192.168.1.148) on port 5259.